glegoux/jekyll-tech-blog/src/_posts/2019-01-21-getting-started.md

 Use LateX syntax, see [latex-project.org](https://www.latex-project.org).

-:warning: The dollar symbol &#36; becomes a meta symbol, there is conflict with dollar symbol use the html code `&#36;` to see dollar symbol &#36;.
+:warning: The dollar symbol &#36; becomes a meta symbol, so there is a conflict with the dollar symbol use the HTML code `&#36;` to see the dollar symbol &#36;.

 ## In-line equation